 a) Degradation in the error performance (EP) or the availability performance (AP) resulting from interference from the co-primary service, which is clearly specified as 10% in Recommendation ITU-R F.1094 (and also in Recommendation ITU-R F.1565).

+b) Degradation in the error performance (EP) or the availability performance (AP) resulting from interference from any other sources and applications other than co primary in the considered frequency band, which is clearly specified as 1% in Recommendation ITU-R F.1094 (and already used in a number of compatibility studies, e.g. Recommendation ITU-R SM.1756 dealing with UWB interference); in practice the value derived according to a) should be divided by 10.

-b) Degradation in fade margin due to the interference, which is directly calculated from (I/N) value, as 10 log ((N + I)/N) = 10 log ((1 + (I/N))) (dB).
+c) Degradation in fade margin due to the interference, which is directly calculated from (I/N) value, as 10 log ((N + I)/N) = 10 log ((1 + (I/N))) (dB).

 2) In section 4.2 (short-term) in Annex 1 of F.758-6 specific text for coexistence studies needs to be included e.g.: